Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies

 \subsubsection{IoT and Industrial Systems}

 \textbf{Consumer IoT.} The consumer Internet of Things (IoT) ecosystem encompasses smart home platforms such as Matter, Apple HomeKit, and related device onboarding frameworks.
 These standards typically employ TLS channels secured by RSA/ECDSA X.509 device certificates for mutual authentication and encrypted telemetry exchange \cite{matter,apple-homekit}.
-In practice, this ensures that only vendor-authorized devices can join a household network and that data such as sensor readings or control commands remain confidential.
-In a post-quantum scenario, the ability to forge device certificates would allow adversaries to enroll rogue devices into trusted ecosystems, potentially exfiltrating data or disrupting home automation workflows.
-Similarly, the confidentiality of stored or relayed telemetry traffic could be undermined by HTDL attacks if session handshakes are recorded today and later decrypted once quantum capabilities emerge.
-Given the proliferation of IoT devices in everyday environments, such compromises could scale across millions of households simultaneously.
+In typical configurations, the mechanism restricts device enrollment to authorized endpoints and protects telemetry confidentiality.
+For a quantum-enabled attacker, the ability to forge device certificates would allow adversaries to enroll rogue devices into trusted ecosystems, potentially exfiltrating data or disrupting home automation workflows.
+Similarly, the confidentiality of stored or relayed telemetry traffic could be undermined by HNDL attacks.

 \textbf{Industrial and Embedded Protocols.} Operational Technology (OT) and Industrial Control Systems (ICS) rely on dedicated security standards to protect supervisory control and data acquisition (SCADA) environments.
 Protocols such as OPC Unified Architecture (OPC UA), IEC~62351/IEC~61850, and DNP3-SAv5 integrate TLS, X.509 certificates, and elliptic-curve Diffie–Hellman (ECDH) key exchanges to provide authentication and confidentiality for control commands, sensor telemetry, and automation processes \cite{iec62351,opcua-spec,ieee1815}.
 These mechanisms are critical in sectors such as power generation, manufacturing, transportation, and automotive systems, where unauthorized device access or falsified control signals can cause large-scale disruption or safety incidents.